Calais Campbell: 2017

-2017 season

 Head coach Doug Marrone chose to move Campbell back to defensive end and named him the starter to begin the regular season, opposite Yannick Ngakoue.
 Campbell and Ngakoue joined defensive tackles Malik Jackson and Abry Jones.

-Campbell started in the Jaguars' season-opener, against the Houston Texans, and recorded six combined tackles and made a career-high four sacks on quarterback Tom Savage in a 29–7 road victory.
+Campbell started in the Jaguars' season-opener, against the Texans, and recorded six combined tackles and made a career-high four sacks on quarterback Tom Savage in a 29–7 road victory.
 Campbell's four sacks set a franchise record and the defense also set a franchise record with a combined ten sacks.
-His performance earned him AFC Defensive Player of the Week.
+His performance earned him American Football Conference (AFC) Defensive Player of the Week honors.
 During the course of the season, the Jaguars' defense earned the moniker "Sacksonville".
 In Week 13, Campbell brought his sack total to 12.5 sacks, which set a Jaguars franchise record for most sacks in a season.
-During Week 12, Campbell returned to Arizona to face his former team and recorded three solo tackles and recovered a fumble for a touchdown as the Jaguars were defeated by the Arizona Cardinals 27–23 in Week 12.
+During Week 12, Campbell returned to Arizona to face his former team and recorded three solo tackles and recovered a fumble for a touchdown as the Jaguars were defeated by the Cardinals 27–24 in Week 12.
 During the fourth quarter, Cardinals' quarterback Blaine Gabbert was stripped by Yannick Ngakoue and Campbell was able to recover the ball and returned it 10 yards for a touchdown.
 On December 17, 2017, Campbell made five solo tackles, a pass deflection, and two sacks during a 45–7 victory against the Houston Texans.
 The game marked his fourth multi-sack performance of the 2017 season.
-The following week, he collected a season-high eight combined tackles and deflected a pass during a 44–33 loss at the San Francisco 49ers in Week 16.
+The following week, he collected a season-high eight combined tackles and deflected a pass during a 44–33 loss at the 49ers in Week 16.
 On December 19, 2017, Campbell was voted to the 2018 Pro Bowl, which became his third Pro Bowl selection.

 Campbell finished the season with 67 combined tackles (47 solo), a career-high 14.5 sacks, three pass deflections, three forced fumbles, a fumble recovery, and a touchdown in 16 games and 16 starts.